thebbennett/portfolio/README.md

 * Joins in demographic data from a separate workflow
 * Joins together all the data along with a date_updated

-We adpated this code into a dbt workflow so that instead of writing out all this code manually, we feed a macro an onlineformid and it spits out the SQL.
+We adapted this code into a dbt workflow so that instead of writing out all this code manually, we feed a macro an onlineformid and it spits out the SQL.
 This code is part of a larger workflow that pushes responses every day to a Google Sheet.

 ## [Python Example: Get Extra Fields Container Script](https://github.com/thebbennett/portfolio/blob/master/python_example_get_extra_fields.py)
 Sunrise's top priority is to build a multi racial, multi class movement.
 So it came as a big shock when we learned our new CRM, EveryAction, would not provide us with race or gender data in our sync.
 In addition, EveryAction did not have a built in way to collect socio-economic class data.

-First, I led a cross-rank workign group to determine how Sunrise should collect class.
+First, I led a cross-rank working group to determine how Sunrise should collect class.
 I knew that class was a difficult thing to measure, and that no matter what there would be error in our data collection methods.
-In forming a working group, key stakeholders at Sunrise were able to decide what kind of inaccuracy they were willing toa ccept in exchange for some understanding about the socio-economic class of our base.
+In forming a working group, key stakeholders at Sunrise were able to decide what kind of inaccuracy they were willing to accept in exchange for some understanding about the socio-economic class of our base.

 Once we settled on a custom question for class that met our standards, we then had to get the data out of EveryAction along with the race and gender data of our contacts.
 Since we could not access the race and gender data in the sync to our data warehouse, we decided to use the EveryAction API.